Frequently Asked Questions about Hypnotherapy

 - Maintaining healthy habits with respect to nutrition and exercise

-- Reducing or eliminating drinking and drugging.
+- Reducing or eliminating drinking, smoking, and drugging

 - Physical healing.
 The placebo effect is an excellent example of how the subconscious mind can heal the body.
 In hypnotherapy, the client harnesses this power of the mind to heal, and directs it at the body parts that need the healing.